 Last Port

-Title: Last Port Format: Limited Series (8 x 1/2 hr) Genre: Dark Comedy, Dramedy, Satire Tone: "It's Hacks meets Six Feet Under, with a White Lotus-style guest engine— set on a luxury end-of-life cruise.”
+Title: Last Port Format: Series (8 x 1/2 hr) Genre: Dark Comedy/Dramedy Tone: "It's Hacks meets Six Feet Under, with a White Lotus-style guest engine — set on a luxury end-of-life cruise.”

 Series Overview